Angiostrongyliasis: Treatment

 Treatment of angiostrongyliasis is not well defined, but most strategies include a combination of anti-parasitics to kill the worms, steroids to limit inflammation as the worms die, and pain medication to manage the symptoms of meningitis.

 Anthelmintics

-Anthelmintics are often used to kill off the worms, however in some cases this may cause patients to worsen due to toxins released by the dying worms.
+Anthelmintics are often used to kill off the worms, however, in some cases, this may cause patients to worsen due to toxins released by the dying worms.
 Albendazole, ivermectin, mebendazole, and pyrantel are all commonly used, though albendazole is usually the drug of choice.
-Studies have shown that anthelmintic drugs may shorten the course of the disease and relieve symptoms.
-Therefore, anthelmintics are generally recommended, but should be administered gradually so as to limit the inflammatory reaction.
+Studies have shown that anthelmintics may shorten the course of the disease and relieve symptoms.
+Therefore, anthelmintics are generally recommended but should be administered gradually to limit the inflammatory reaction.

 Anti-inflammatories

 Anthelmintics should generally be paired with corticosteroids in severe infections to limit the inflammatory reaction to the dying parasites.
 Studies suggest that a two-week regimen of a combination of mebendazole and prednisolone significantly shortened the course of the disease and length of associated headaches without observed harmful side effects.
 Other studies suggest that albendazole may be more favorable, because it may be less like to incite an inflammatory reaction.